Month 9, Day 28, Monday 1:25 a.m.

 ‘How often does she use blood prints, that she has the spell so readily accessible?’
 Siobhan examined the Circle, trying to decipher how the magic worked.
 It would compel them to keep the promise they made when pressing their blood into it, and allow use of the blood by the wronged party if either of them reneged on their agreement despite the compulsion.
 It seemed as though any attempt to use the blood without meeting those requirements, which could only be malicious, would result in the immediate incineration of that party’s copy of the agreement.
 She wished she knew more about this particular type of blood magic, other than the general warnings about how illegal and dangerous all blood magic was.

 “We both have some magical training, so there’s no need to have a third party as a binder,” Katerin said.
-She took a fountain pen and wrote out a couple paragraphs explaining the exact terms of their deal on both copies.
+She took a fountain pen and wrote out a couple of paragraphs explaining the exact terms of their deal on both copies.

 Siobhan read it carefully, relieved to know that the interest would only compound once yearly, and the daily rate would be recalculated every time she made a payment.
 She took the fountain pen from Katerin’s desk and added on a clause stating that the lender would act in good faith, allowing the borrower opportunity to repay the debt in a timely manner.